-With the aim to destigmatize talking about mental health and suicide, LHS staff and involved students recently took action by gathering for an introductory training to the non-profit organization, the National Alliance on Mental Illness (NAMI) this past summer on July 22 and 23.
+With the aim of de-stigmatizing conversations about mental health and suicide, LHS staff and involved students recently took action by gathering for an introductory training, which the National Alliance on Mental Illness (NAMI), a non-profit organization, gave this past summer on July 22 and 23.
 This training taught members how to educate others on the impact of mental health and to make suicide a topic that is easier to talk about.

-According to nami.org, NAMI’s goal as an organization is to “provide education, and offer support to individuals, families, and communities affected by mental illness.”
-LHS school to community counselor Katherine Buell hopes this training will help many students and teachers now implement what they have learned into the school.
+According to nami.org, NAMI’s goal as an organization is to “provide education and offer support to individuals, families, and communities affected by mental illness.”

-“I’m hoping this training helped all of [the trainees] educate the Londonderry community and to support others who are struggling with their mental health and let them know that they are not alone,” Buell said.
+“I’m hoping this training helped all [the trainees] educate the Londonderry community and [be able to] support others who are struggling with their mental health,” Buell said, “and let them know that they are not alone.”

-Junior Madelyn Murray was selected by teacher recommendation and, during the training, she enjoyed “getting to work with teachers as well as students.”
+Junior Madelyn Murray was recommended by a teacher, and during the training she enjoyed “getting to work with teachers as well as students.”

-“It really showed how much collaboration can make an impact in suicide prevention, and how all ages are willing to help,” Murray said.
+“It really showed how much collaboration can make an impact in suicide prevention,” Murray said, “and how all ages are willing to help.”

-Another student, Junior Gabby Wrisley, was chosen for her participation in various extracurriculars related to mental health, such as Bring Change to Mind and Wellness Committee.
+Another student junior Gabby Wrisley was chosen for her participation in various extracurriculars related to mental health, such as Bring Change to Mind and the Wellness Committee.

 “Honestly, the training was not what I expected it to be like,” Wrisley said.
 “Because of the seriousness of the topic, I figured the training would be more somber, but it was more uplifting and hopeful instead.”